 Surgery is done in severe cases, and where conservative management fails.

 Surgical treatment consists of decompression to remove the compression.
-Some surgeon prefer just the release whereas others also transpose the nerve anteriorly out of the cubital tunnel.
+Some surgeons prefer just the release whereas others also transpose the nerve anteriorly out of the cubital tunnel.

 Medial epicondylectomy may rarely be needed.